eclipse-pass/pass-documentation/developer-documentation/release/README.md

 All that's required is to tag a new release in the GitHub UI.

-After pushing the images to GHCR, update the appropriate image lines in `docker-compose.yml` in `pass-docker` with the new sha returned by the pushes to GHCR.
+After pushing the images to GHCR, update the appropriate image lines in `docker-compose.yml` and `pass-docker` with the new sha returned by the pushes to GHCR.
 Open a pull request against `pass-docker` with these updates.

-Once acceptance-tests successfully run in CI in your `pass-docker` PR, and preferrably once you've done some additional manual spot checking while running `pass-docker` locally, go ahead and tag a new release in the Github UI for each of `pass-ui`, `pass-ui-public`, `pass-auth` and `pass-acceptance-testing`.
+Once acceptance-tests successfully run in CI in your `pass-docker` PR, and once you've done some additional manual spot checking while running `pass-docker` locally, go ahead and tag a new release in the Github UI for each of the following projects: `pass-ui`, `pass-ui-public`, `pass-auth` and `pass-acceptance-testing`.

 ## Image Customization